 The dfdl:escapeSchemeRef property provides a default reference to a dfdl:defineEscapeScheme, the properties of dfdl:escapeScheme are not defaulted individually.

-DFDL representation properties defined explicitly on a component apply only to that component and override the default value of that property provided by an xs:schema dfdl:format annotation.
+DFDL representation properties defined explicitly on a component apply only to that component and override the default value of that property provided by a default format specified by an xs:schema dfdl:format annotation.

-The example below demonstrates the overriding of a format encoding property.
-The 'ASCII' dfdl:format encoding is the default value for the title element, but then it is overridden by the locally defined utf-8 format encoding, which takes precedence.
+The example below demonstrates the overriding of the encoding property.
+The value'ASCII' is the default value for the title element, but then it is overridden by the locally defined utf-8 value for the encoding property, which takes precedence.

 <xs:schema>